JeschkeLab/DeerLab/docsrc/source/theory.rst

 :math:`\alpha` is the regularization parameter, and :math:`\mx{L}` is the regularization operator matrix.
 DeerLab implements the linear non-negative least-squares solver FNNLS, as well as a few others.
 The :math:`\alpha` parameter can be optimized using a range of criteria, including L-curve, Akaike information criterion (AIC), and generalized cross validation (GCV).

-To fit a  model with a parameter-free distance distribution and other parameters to an experimental signal, DeerLab solves
+To fit a  model with a non-parametric distance distribution and other parameters to an experimental signal, DeerLab solves

 .. math::